RichardRed0x/checkonchain/research_articles/dcr_unforgeable_costliness/dcr_unforgeable_costliness.md

 - The ticket price in DCR adjusts every 144 blocks (approx 12hrs) to account for relative demand for a spot in the target pool size of 40,960 tickets (the stake difficulty).

 - Where an attacker's block receives less than 5/5 ticket approvals, their PoW block reward is reduced proportionately.
-This component has not been included in this analysis for simplicty however will act to make an attack even more costly as fewer mined/staked DCR are available to offset and sustain the attack.
+This component has not been included in this analysis for simplicity however will act to make an attack even more costly as fewer mined/staked DCR are available to offset and sustain the attack.

 Production of a competing **Decred** block therefore requires a trade-off between a share of the PoS ticket pool and a corresponding share of the PoW hash-rate market.